 \section{Conclusion}

 This paper introduces IGNN-Solver, a novel graph neural solver tailored for achieving fast fixed-point solving in IGNNs.
+Unlike previous approaches that impose constraints on the structure or parameters of the implicit layer, we propose to leverage the important idea that implicit models separate the representation from the forward computation.
 By leveraging the generalized Anderson Acceleration method and parameterizing it with a tiny GNN, IGNN-Solver learns iterative updates as a graph-dependent temporal process.
+To address large-scale graph tasks, we further tailored sparsification and storage compression methods for the IGNN solver and integrated them into its design.
 Our extensive experiments demonstrate the significant acceleration in inference achieved by IGNN-Solvers, with a speedup ranging from $1.5\times$ to $8\times$, all while maintaining accuracy.
 Notably, this acceleration is particularly pronounced as the scale of the graph increases.
-These findings underscore the potential of IGNN-Solver for large-scale end-to-end deployment in real-world applications. \paragraph{Limitations.} In contrast to previous works on IGNNs~\cite{IGNN, EIGNN, MIGNN}, the theoretical guarantee of fixed-point existence and stability in IGNN-Solver remains uncertain, notwithstanding favorable empirical findings in Figure~\ref{sec_curve}.
-This is because we make no specific constraint on the formulation of IGNNs, a departure from the approach adopted in previous IGNN-related studies.
+These findings underscore the potential of IGNN-Solver for large-scale end-to-end deployment in real-world applications.